top of page

 Ecology of diamondback terrapins on Kiawah Island

 Diamondback terrapins are the only estuarine turtle found in the United States, and they were a frequently harvested species until studies recognized the rapid declines they have experienced.
-For 37 years, the Kiawah Terrapin Project has been sampling terrapins and documenting their declines and potential recovery.
-We are grateful to the over 400 researchers have been involved with the project, and all the local residents that love these turtles.
+Since 1983, the Kiawah Terrapin Project has been sampling terrapins and documenting their declines and potential recovery.
+We are grateful to the over 450 researchers have been involved with the project, and all the local residents that love these turtles.
 Current questions involve understanding their population declines and investigating mitigating mechanisms.
-Find out more here.

 Collaborators: Whit Gibbons (UGA), Jeff Lovich (USGS), Cris Hagen (TSC), Thomas Rainwater (Clemson), Leigh Anne Harden (Benedictine), Andrew Grosse (SC DNR), Tony Mills (Spring Island Nature Center, Coastal Kingdom), Meg Hoyle (Botany Island Ecotours), Kiawah Island Naturalists